syedk01/amaz-pyth/README.md

 The following instructions are for Debian based systems(Ubuntu, Debian, Mint etc.) only and tested for Ubuntu 14.04.

-*(Recommended) Update your repo with "sudo apt-get update" *Make the setup.sh executable with "sudo chmod +x setup.sh" *Run "sudo ./setup.sh".
+*Recommended: Update your repo with "sudo apt-get update" *Make the setup.sh executable with "sudo chmod +x setup.sh" *Run "sudo ./setup.sh".
 It would install gcc, python, node js and other dependencies if you don't have them already installed.
 It might take some time.
 *After the setup finished do ". ~/.bashrc".
 This will update your environment variables.